 Once you shred the short ribs and stir the meat back into the sauce, it should be quite thick.
 However, if yours seems on the thinner side, stir in a cornstarch slurry (mix 1 tablespoon cornstarch with 1 tablespoon water) over low heat and stir until your desired consistency is reached.

 - Don't skip the sear.
 The first step in this recipe is searing the short ribs.
-It may be tempting to skip knowing that the meat is going to simmer for hours, but this helps the meat develop a nice crust and makes for a deeper flavored sauce.
+It may be tempting to skip knowing that the meat is going to simmer for hours, but this helps the meat develop a nice crust and makes for a deeper flavored sauce with so much flavor.

 - Pat the short ribs dry!
 It is difficult to get a good sear on ribs that are too moist.
 For this reason, patting the short ribs completely dry before seasoning generously and searing is key!